Jon-Sina/Benchmark_Embedding_Models/README.md

 ![Cover image](./images/thumbnail.jpg)

 Welcome to the repository!
-This is a project inspired by the work I did for the company that I work for.
-The goal of this project is to create a golden dataset from your or your company's data, and then use it to benchmark different embedding models.
+This project is designed to help you create a high-quality (golden) dataset from your own or your company's data.
+You can then use this dataset to benchmark and compare different embedding models.

 > [!NOTE]
 > Still a work in progress.